ZamanLantra/git_docs_test/doc/developer_guide.rst

 Once ``opp_particle_move`` is executed, all the particles that were marked as ``OPP_PARTICLE_NEED_REMOVE`` will get removed according to the routine requested by the user in the config file (hole-fill, sort, shuffle or a mix of these).
 More details on configs will be in a later section.

-In addition, all the communications and synchronizations will also occur within ``opp_particle_move`` without any user intervention.
+In addition, in an MPI and/or GPU target, all the communications and synchronizations will occur within ``opp_particle_move`` without any user intervention.

-This ``Multi-hop`` approach performance is degraded when particles are moved to a far away cell, making this algorithm to hop for long.
+Eventhough, ``Multi-hop`` approach performs when particles move to closer cells, its performance is degraded when particles are moved to a far away cell, making it to hop for long.

 To address this issue of fast moving particles, OP-PIC incorporates a ``Direct-hop (DH)`` mechanism, where the particles are moved directly to a cell closer to the final destination, and then switches to ``multi-hop`` mode to move it to the correct final destination.

+Note that, allthough, direct_hop reduces unnecessary computations and communications significantly, a higher memory footprint is required for bookkeeping.

 .. image:: image_direct_hop.png
    :height: 250px

-Even though, direct_hop reduces unnecessary computations and communications significantly, a higher memory footprint is required for bookkeeping.

 However, this mechanism can only be used in algorithms when it is not required to deposit contributions to all the passing cells during the particle movement.

-Hence, for the applications we tested ``DH`` can be directly used for electro-static PIC codes, while electo-magnetic PIC codes require deposition of current to each passing cell.
+Hence, for the applications we tested, ``DH`` can be directly used for electro-static PIC codes, while electo-magnetic PIC codes require deposition of current to each passing cell.

 To enable ``DH``, the user should call the API ``opp_init_direct_hop``, with the grid spacing (resolution) required in ``DH`` search scheme, dimension of the simulation (1D, 2D or 3D), a global cell index ``opp_dat`` (mainly required to translate cell indices in an MPI code simulation) and a ``opp::BoundingBox`` indicating the simulation boundaries.